First Battle of Winchester: Battle

 During the night, the advance of Maj.
 Gen. Richard S. Ewell's division (four brigades) reached Buffalo Lick.
 Jackson moved three of Ewell's brigades to the left to participate in the advance on the Valley pike, leaving Ewell with just Trimble's brigade and Bradley Johnson's Maryland regiment.
 At dawn, he deployed Trimble's brigade astride the Front Royal Pike and advanced against the Union left flank.
-His leading regiments (in particular the 21st North Carolina) came under heavy fire from Union forces deployed behind stone fences and were repulsed.
+His leading regiments (in particular the 21st North Carolina Infantry Regiment) came under heavy fire from Union forces deployed behind stone fences and were repulsed.
 Confederate forces regrouped and brought up artillery.
 Ewell advanced the regiments of Trimble's brigade, sending regiments to either side of the high ground to enfilade the Union position.
 Donnelly withdrew his brigade to a position closer to town with his right flank anchored on Camp Hill.
 Ewell then attempted a flanking movement to the right beyond the Millwood Road, but in response to orders from Banks, Donnelly withdrew through the town.

 In conjunction with Ewell's advance on the Front Royal Pike, Jackson advanced on the Valley Pike at early dawn in a heavy fog.
 At Jackson's command, Winder's brigade swept over a hill to the left of the pike, driving off the Union skirmishers who held it.
 Jackson quickly placed a section of artillery on the hill to engage Union artillery on Bower's Hill at a range of less than half a mile.
 Union sharpshooters along Abrams Creek began picking off the cannoneers.
 Jackson brought up the rest of his artillery and a duel ensued with the Union guns on Bower's Hill.

 Jackson then brought up the brigades of Fulkerson, Campbell, and Elzey to support Winder.
 Despite numerous officers being wounded, Jackson's forces were in good order and nearly ready for an attack.
 He then deployed Brig.
 Gen. Richard Taylor's Louisiana brigade (led by the Louisiana Tigers) reinforced by two regiments of Fulkerson's brigade and backed up by Scott's brigade, to the left along Abrams Creek.
 Taylor marched under fire to a position overlapping the Union right and then attacked Bower's Hill.
 The Confederate assault swept irresistibly forward over the crest in the face of determined resistance.
 With three enemy brigades in its front and three coming at its right flank, Gordon's Union brigade gave way and Union soldiers began streaming back into town.

 Union forces retreated through the streets of Winchester and north on the Valley Pike to Martinsburg.
 After resting in Martinsburg, Banks' command continued north to the Potomac River, crossing it at Williamsport.
 Confederate pursuit was lethargic, as the troops were exhausted from the non-stop marching of the previous week under Jackson's command.
 Nevertheless, many Union prisoners fell into Confederate hands.
 Brig.
 Gen. Turner Ashby's cavalry was disorganized from the actions of May 24 and did not pursue until Banks had already reached the Potomac.